 Wonderla Amusement Park and Resort in Bangalore: Tickets, Rides, Offers and Dress Code

 All smiles, we were excited and eagerly walked over to the Dungeon Ride.
 This was the Indian version of a “house of horrors”.
 It was simply mesmerizing.
-We were placed inside a cart that meandered its way through dark optical illusion tunnels bearing; deceased soldiers body, knives attempting to jab us, a zombie hurling itself forward.
-The antagonist, a soldier, who seemed like he was enjoying leading all of us to hell directed us to hanging nooses and drowning bodies accompanied by wicked laughter.
+We were placed inside a cart that meandered its way through dark optical illusion tunnels bearing; deceased soldier's body, knives attempting to jab us, a zombie hurling itself forward.
+The antagonist, a soldier, who seemed like he was enjoying leading all of us to hell directed us to hang nooses and drowning bodies accompanied by wicked laughter.
 The rattling of the wagon seemed to scare the children that were sitting behind us and I but I wasn’t afraid.
 As a lover of horror films, such surroundings were no stranger to me.
 The background noises exalted screaming and ghouls crying out with menacing laughter.
 The cart descended to a lower level and we saw skeletons displayed on the walls.
 All the while, I was holding my Go-Pro, recording this mystery.
-The ride was short lived but thankfully there’s evidence of the screaming faces on our cart, clutching onto each other for dear life.
+The ride was short-lived but thankfully there’s evidence of the screaming faces on our cart, clutching onto each other for dear life.

 The Termite Coaster was the next ride we embarked on.
-The building was filled with large brown sand piles exactly like a termite infested hole.
+The building was filled with large brown sand piles exactly like a termite-infested hole.
 The coaster zigzagged its way around the artificial mounds, increasing and decreasing in speed to giving off a constant jerk-forward reaction.
 I could feel the adrenaline pumping through my body.
 Sadly, the ride continued only for two more spins then it was time to stop.

-Play time was over; we had graduated to the adult rides.
+Playtime was over; we had graduated to the adult rides.
 The time of the land rides had come and gone.
-Now, it was time for the high-thrill seeking rides.
+Now, it was time for the high thrill-seeking rides.
 First came the Flash tower.
-It ascended up to 100 feet then suddenly dropped people at such a high altitude like a bag of potatoes.
+It ascended to 100 feet then suddenly dropped people at such a high altitude like a bag of potatoes.
 This was a long drop of 50 feet then you’re brought back up for about 2 more rounds before it’s done.
 It was funny watching people’s faces melt while they were screaming.
 People made long queues anticipating their fate, anxiously looking around, craning their necks forward for the “Flash”.
 I knew as soon as I saw it, I had to do it.
 I’m an adrenaline junkie, this was a must!
 My sister is nine years old and too short to do most of the rides thus my mum had to stay back with her.
 My father and I were the last ones standing.
 As soon as we were strapped in, I knew it was a do or die.
-The attendants always double check the seatbelt so that people were safely secured.
+The attendants always double-check the seatbelt so that people were safely secured.
 I could hear the click in the chink of metal in a climbing motion; we had started to rise.
 Climbing wasn’t the worst part; this was easy for me because I’m not afraid of heights.
 A few seconds later, we were at the top.
-Then almost as fast as a bolt of lightning we were dropped to our Armageddon.
+Then almost as fast as a bolt of lightning, we were dropped to our Armageddon.
 There’s a knot that clenches in your stomach so tightly.
 This is probably the feeling you get when you’re in a plane crash.
 I started to scream.
 My father did the same too.
 Falling fast, we were near the ground then being taken up again for another doomsday.
-I asked “What’s going on?!”
+I asked, “What’s going on?!”
 Before I could finish my sentence, I was cut short by another instant drop.
 Boom.
 More screams, the drop felt like a pounding in my stomach.
 I was certain this is where it would all end.
 One more drop and we were home free.
 Staggeringly wobbling on our legs to find some form of refuge.
 My dad said, “This is what it feels like to have your soul coming out of your body” and I couldn’t agree more.
 That feeling that resonated within me that made my heart skip a few beats was what thrill was all about.

 Drop Zone was next on the ride list and looked like a baby version of the Flash Tower.
 My dad and I assumed that this would be better.
 My mother looked at us eagerly, my little sister was excited.
 We climbed onto our seats.
-This time I had no fear, it looked like a kids ride.
+This time I had no fear, it looked like a kid ride.
 That was the worst mistake I had ever made.
 Then it began; they didn’t call it “Drop Zone” for nothing.
 It felt like I was dying a million times.
-Despite the fact that it was short, it was all about falling.
-All I could do at this point was accept my fate and laugh.
-I looked at my family members beside me.
+Even though it was short, it was all about falling.
+All I could do at this point was to accept my fate and laugh.
+I looked at my family members besides me.
 My mum was crying; closing her eyes shut, not saying a single word.
 My sister was screaming at the top of her lungs.
 This prompted me to go into a motion of laughing and screaming simultaneously.
 It was a constant feeling like I was dying.
 I couldn’t wait for it to end.
 My mother began to cry laugh.
 Her laugh is so contagious that it makes the next person begin to laugh.

-We got some ice cream and opted to stop the high-thrills for a while and enjoy a calmer ride like the Sky Wheel.
+We got some ice cream and opted to stop the high thrills for a while and enjoy a calmer ride like the Sky Wheel.
 It was the most visible ride that could be seen for kilometers; a Ferris wheel on top of thirteen floors of concrete.
-From here, you could see the whole amusement park, resort and distant farmlands.
+From here, you could see the whole amusement park, resort, and distant farmlands.
 You had to sit inside a cage and balance out the weight of all inside.
-There were holes on the side and the bottom was open; it was like gliding on air with your feet hanging loose.
+There were holes on the side and the bottom was open; it was like gliding on-air with your feet hanging loose.
 I loved the view.
 It was safe and friendly for all ages.
 Two large rounds and that was it.
 I felt at peace with myself and could finally let the ice cream digest.
-My insides were ready for the thrill seeking rides once more.
+My insides were ready for the thrill-seeking rides once more.

 My sister opted to take the net wall for kids while I took on the beautiful and bold dark blue and yellow Maverick.
 This ride looked like a giant Lego which spun around constantly in circles.
 My father took a seat on the sidelines, I went solo.
 Clutching onto my Go-Pro and being surrounded by strangers, I didn’t care; I just wanted to feel the motions.
 With a sinister background of rock music, we began to spin upside down and forward in the air, one at a time.
 This was the best experience I’d had so far.
-It was free flowing, a totally awesome experience!
+It was free-flowing, an awesome experience!
 I laughed while on the ride and screamed in exclamations of joy.
 Adrenaline rushing through my body.
 I gave my parents a thumbs up and told them that it was the best experience yet.

-It was time for me to go on the last thrill seeker, the Hurricane.
+It was time for me to go on the last thrill-seeker, the Hurricane.
 The ride was looked insane.
 It rises and spins at its top point which is almost 100m off the ground in a 360-degree motion and you keep remaining in the same position till the ride ends.
 This was a ride that was less thrill and more of a sense of freedom.
-I felt like I was where I wanted to be; where I needed to be.
+I felt like I was where I wanted to be, where I needed to be.
 I was at peace with my life and everything within it.
 There was no future, no past but only today.
 It was a strong sense of bliss, halcyon-like.
 I would close my eyes and open them and feel like I was flying.
 The Hurricane’s sensation was pure.

 The last ride we took at Wonderla was the Wonder Splash.
 It was a fun-filled family ride.
 I avoided these kinds of rides because it involved water and I didn’t want to get my hair wet.
 I got a towel from my mum and wrapped it around my head.
-The seats were like a carriage of a mini-rollercoaster.
-It went slowly rising up then descended instantly.
+The seats were like a carriage of a mini rollercoaster.
+It went slowly rising then descended instantly.
 The speed of the ride caused ‘a greater than life’ splash.
 It rose almost 50 meters past the ground.
 All you could see was the water engulfing your wagon like a halo.
 It was like a magic bubble where you’d be protected and safe from the evils of the world, I loved it.